 Note Buyer – An individual or entity that purchases mortgages and deeds of trust from individuals or entities as a normal course of business.

 Opinion of Title – A certificate showing the validity of the title of a property being sold.
-It is most often provided by an attorney.
+An Opinion of Title is most often provided by an attorney.

 Owner Financing – A transaction is which the seller of a property finances the purchase directly with the buyer of the property, either in whole or in part.
 This removes the costs and inconveniences of dealing with banks.